Robinyo/serendipity/website/docs/architecture-guide/access-control/design-document.md

 4. **Team-based rules** — the enforcement layer checks whether the current user is a member of the team that owns or is assigned the entity.
 The current user's team membership is derived from their Keycloak groups (from the `groups` claim in the validated token), and the entity's team is derived from its `assignedToTeam` (or, for owned entities, the owning user's group membership — see the note on `ownedByTeam` below).
 A Sales Manager (`ROLE_SALES_MANAGER`) who is a member of the team can act on team-owned or team-assigned entities.
 Example: the current user is a member of `serendipity-team-sydney`, and the entity's `assignedToTeam` is `serendipity-team-sydney`, or the entity's `ownedBy` belongs to a user who is also a member of `serendipity-team-sydney`.

 5. **No scope-based rules** — scope (electorate/region) is not part of the model.
-See [Scope (electorate / region)](#scope-electorate--region).
 If scope becomes a requirement later, a scope-based rule can be added then.

 A sketch of how this looks in Spring Security, using the `AuthorizationManager` SPI: